 In 2012, to protect OR-7 and any wolves who follow after him, the Center for Biological Diversity and allies filed a petition with the state to list the gray wolf under California’s Endangered Species Act, and on June 4, 2014, the California Fish and Game Commission voted to fully protect wolves under state law.

 That very same date, Oregon agency officials confirmed OR-7 had finally found a mate and that they had denned and had pups in the Oregon portion of the Rogue-Siskiyou National Forest, which straddles the Oregon-California border.
-DNA analysis of OR-7’s mate’s scat shows that, just like him, she comes from wolf packs in northeastern Oregon, so they each made long-range dispersals across the state before finding each other.
-In January 2015 they and their pups were officially named the Rogue pack.
+DNA analysis of OR-7’s mate’s scat shows that, just like him, she is related to wolf packs in northeastern Oregon -- he was born into the Imnaha pack and she is related to both the Snake River and Minham packs.
+It is possible that, like OR-7, she made a long-range dispersal across the state before meeting up with him.

 But they aren’t the only wolves that may come to California.
-In early 2015 agency officials confirmed that two more adult wolves, likely mates, have been seen in territory a little further south of the Rogue pack, just north of the California border.
+In early 2015 agency officials confirmed that two more adult wolves — which the Oregon Department of Fish and Wildlife is confident are mates — have been seen in territory a little further south of the Rogue pack, just north of the California border.
+In addition, a third adult wolf has been confirmed to be traveling with this pair.
 This pair of wolves could also venture into California to make it part of their range; so, too, could OR-7’s pups, once they’re old enough to disperse from their pack to seek mates and territory of their own.
 A future with wolves in it is highly likely to be part of California’s destiny.

 Because of the likelihood of more wolves dispersing into California, in 2012 the California Department of Fish and Wildlife convened a stakeholder working group to advise the Department in crafting a state plan for conserving and managing wolves.
 Participants in those meetings included representatives from the Center and allies from other conservation groups, agricultural organizations, sports-hunting groups, as well as agency staff.
 Because the gray wolf is now state-listed and California’s Endangered Species Act requires the state to not only conserve and protect listed species, but also to restore and enhance their populations, the Center has urged the Department to ensure its state wolf plan is a recovery plan, to emphasize measures that will help restore wolves to suitable wolf habitat in the state and to develop programs for helping prevent any conflicts between wolves and livestock.